mame82/misc/zalando_deeplink.md

 zalando://DIGITAL_GIFT_CARDS_EMAIL...
 ```

-These examples show, that the App uses the **host part** of the deep links, in order to route to different application components, while no global (OS based) filters are applied to this part in the Manifest-file.
-Ultimately, the application logic gets responsible to sanitize/filter the host part of Deep Link URLs, but fails on this.
-The same is true for the path-component of Deep Link URLS.
+These examples show, that the App uses the **host part** of the deep links, in order to route to different application components, while no global (OS-based) filters are applied to this part in the Manifest file.
+Ultimately, the application logic gets responsible for sanitization/filtering of the host-component of Deep Link URLs.
+Unfortunately, the logic fails on this.
+The same is true for the path-component of Deep Link URLs.
 This results in issues which I cover in this report.

 ## 1. Deep Link vulnerability 1: `zalando://STREET_VIEW`